ayoubyt/ComputorV2/README.md

 # ComputorV2
-42 school project which requires building a basic interactive mathematical interpreter
+42 school project which requires building a basic interactive mathematical interpreter, tou can lean more in the [subject](https://cdn.intra.42.fr/pdf/pdf/13228/en.subject.pdf) pdf.

 ### requirments
 >python3.8 or higher